 |---|---|---|---|---|

-- Model routing: default to smaller/cheaper models; escalate only when confidence is low or task complexity demands it.
+- Model routing: default to smaller models; escalate only for hard cases or low-confidence outputs.

-- Context hygiene: cut prompt bloat; enforce max context windows by tier; trim retrieval to top-k with relevance thresholds.
+- Context hygiene: stop shipping prompt bloat; cap context by tier; constrain retrieval to relevant top-k.

-- Batching and async: move non-urgent tasks (summaries, tagging) off the critical path and batch overnight.
+- Batching and async: move non-urgent work off the critical path and run it in batches.

 Key Takeaway

-If you can’t attribute AI spend to a workflow and an owner, you don’t have an AI strategy—you have an AI hobby.
+If you can’t attach AI spend to a workflow and an owner, you don’t have a strategy—you have an experiment that escaped into production.

-AI-native teams need a cadence that treats model behavior like a living dependency.
-That means shipping in small increments, evaluating continuously, and learning from production signals.
-If you already run modern DevOps, this will feel familiar—except the test surface is fuzzier and your regressions can be semantic rather than functional.
+Model behavior is a living dependency.
+Treat it that way.
+Ship in small increments, evaluate continuously, and learn from production signals.
+If you already run modern DevOps, you know the shape—except regressions can be semantic, not just functional.

-On the technical side, make it easy to do the right thing.
-Provide a standard repo template that includes tracing, eval harnesses, and a policy gate.
-When people can spin up a new AI workflow in a day with controls baked in, governance stops being a tax.
+Then remove friction.
+Provide a standard repo template that includes tracing, an eval harness, and a policy gate from day one.
+Once people can spin up an AI workflow quickly with controls already wired in, governance stops being a negotiation.

 # Minimal “AI workflow” CI gate (example)